Slater-1/HazelClone/README.md

 > Hazel is primarily an early-stage interactive application and rendering engine for Windows.
 > The plan for Hazel is two-fold: to create a powerful 3D engine, but also to serve as an education tool for teaching game engine design and architecture.

-Commits will include an 'End of video:' message to map commits to each video in The Cherno's series.
+Commits may be overly verbose to log my own understanding of the material.
+Commits that map to the end of a video in the web series will  include an 'End of video:' message to map that commit to a video in The Cherno's series.